 The definition of HVI resources is the first step of an application using HVI.
-The API class SystemDefinition allows to define all necessary HVI resources.
+The API class SystemDefintion enables you to define all necessary HVI resources.
 HVI resources include all the platform resources, engines, triggers, registers, actions, events, etc. that the HVI sequences are going to use and execute.
-Users need to declare them upfront and add them to the corresponding collections.
+Users need to declare them up front and add them to the corresponding collections.
 All HVI Engines included in the programming need to be registered into the EngineCollection class instance.
-HVI resources are described in details in the PathWave Test Sync Executive User Manual.
+HVI resources are described in detail in the PathWave Test Sync Executive User Manual.
 The HVI resource definitions are summarized in the code snippets below.

 '''

+Create system definition object

-sys def = kthvi.SystemDefinition("MySystem")
+my_system = kthvi.SystemDefinition("MySystem")

-def define hvi resources(sys def, module dict, chassis list, M9031 descriptors, pxi sync

-trigger resources):

-.....
+def define_hvi_resources(sys_def, module_dict, config):

-Configures all the necessary resources for the HVI application to execute: HW
+""" Configures all the necessary resources for the HVI application to execute: HW

 platform, engines, actions, triggers, etc.

 """ # Define HW platform: chassis, interconnections, PXI trigger resources,

 synchronization, HVI clocks

-define hw platform(sys def, chassis list, M9031 descriptors, pxi sync trigger

-resources)
+define_hw_platform(sys_def, config)

 Define all the HVI engines to be included in the HVI

-define hvi engines (sys def, module dict)
+define_hvi_engines(sys_def, module_dict)

 Define list of actions to be executed

-define hvi actions (sys def, module dict)
+define_hvi_actions(sys_def, module_dict, config)

 Defines the trigger resources

-define hvi triggers (sys def, module dict)
+define_hvi_triggers(sys_def, module_dict, config)

 '''